Electric toothbrush: Pressure sensor

 Brushing teeth too hard causes enamel and gum damage.
-Most modern top-end sonic toothbrushes come with a pressure sensor, which prevents users from brushing too aggressively.
-There are two types of pressure sensors.
-Some sensors produce a sound warning and some immediately stop movements of the sonic toothbrush when it is used too aggressively.
-Some electric brushes, such as the Oral-B oscillating rotating brush, simultaneously coach the user to brush with optimal pressure during the brushing experience itself using AI and Bluetooth technology.
+Some electric toothbrushes include pressure sensors to prevent users from brushing too aggressively.

 Ultrasound indicator

-Because ultrasonic frequencies are beyond the audible range and the amplitude of movement emitted by an ultrasonic toothbrush is typically too small to be perceived, the ultrasound is imperceptible to humans and it may not be apparent that a brush running if pure ultrasound is turned on.
+Because ultrasonic frequencies are beyond the audible range and the amplitude of movement emitted by an ultrasonic toothbrush is typically too small to be perceived, the ultrasound is imperceptible to humans, and it may not be apparent that a brush is running if pure ultrasound is turned on.
 Ultrasonic toothbrushes may include an indicator to notify the user that ultrasound is being emitted.

 Bluetooth

 Bluetooth connectivity enables data to be transmitted from an electric toothbrush to another Bluetooth device, such as a smartphone.
-The brush can send data to a mobile app such as how long it has been brushing for and if too much pressure has been applied when brushing.
-The app can in turn send data back to the brush such as changing the cleaning modes available, and cleaning time.
-The sharing of data between toothbrush and smartphone is intended to assist the user in creating better brushing technique and habits.
-This technology enables coaching for the user as it tracks where the user brushes, how long in each area, and consequently, can identify areas where the user commonly misses.
+The brush can send data to a mobile app, such as how long it has been brushing for and if too much pressure has been applied when brushing.
+The app can, in turn, send data back to the brush, such as changing the cleaning modes available and cleaning time.
+The sharing of data between a toothbrush and a smartphone is intended to assist the user in creating better brushing techniques and habits.
+This technology enables coaching for the user as it tracks metrics including where the user brushes and how long is spent in each area and consequently can identify areas where the user commonly misses.
+Several electric toothbrushes utilize Bluetooth technology.

-Electric toothbrush models that currently utilise Bluetooth include the Oral-B Pro 6000, Pro 6500, Pro 7000 and Genius 9000, Oral-B iO as well as Phillips Sonicare Diamond Clean Smart.

 Cleaning modes

-Most sonic toothbrushes come with different cleaning modes and intensity levels.
-Cleaning modes are designed for special types of cleaning efficiency.
-Some of the most well known are those meant for daily care, sensitive teeth, whitening, and tongue cleaning.
+Most sonic toothbrushes come with different cleaning modes and intensity levels designed for special types of cleaning.
+Some of the most well-known are those meant for daily care, sensitive teeth, whitening, and tongue cleaning.

-Certain toothbrushes that offer both ultrasonic and sonic motion allow for the intensity of the sonic motion to be reduced, or even for the sonic motion to be turned off entirely so that only ultrasound is emitted.
+Ultrasonic toothbrushes emit ultrasound-induced vibrations of the brush head bristles, stimulating saliva flow which has been shown to remove dental biofilm even on surfaces with no contact.
 Since ultrasound movements are very low in amplitude, this setting may be indicated for patients who may not be suitable candidates for typical sonic or power toothbrush vibration but need the additional cleaning power of an ultrasonic toothbrush, such as patients who have recently undergone periodontal surgery.